 Then, based on the results, assign a risk rating of high, medium, or low.
 Often The vendors who handle the most business-critical operations or the most sensitive data will likely be rated medium or high.
 Be aware that this method sometimes won’t give you all the information you need, because sometimes you can’t know the vendors’ likelihood of experiencing a breach.
 They may not be aware, either — some of their assets may be insecure, or they may have been breached and not yet know.
 That’s why the next step is so important.

-By using tools that allow you to continuously monitor the security posture of your vendors, you can avoid all of these issues, receiving a notification whenever vendor falls out of compliance, and scanning for problems the vendor might not know about, like an Amazon Web Services bucket that has been mistakenly configured, chatter on the dark web about breached assets, or other assets that have been left unsecured.
+By using tools that allow you to continuously monitor third-party vendors, you can avoid all of these issues, receiving a notification whenever vendor falls out of compliance, and scanning for problems the vendor might not know about, like an Amazon Web Services bucket that has been mistakenly configured, chatter on the dark web about breached assets, or other assets that have been left unsecured.